mdavis-xyz/mdavis.xyz/pages/paragraphiser/content.md

 The overall architecture is that one Lambda function polls Reddit every minute for new posts.
 If a post is eligible (that is, it is a text-only post which has a long maximum paragraph length) then the bot comments on it.
-Information about the post (including the original text of the post) is saved into Fynamodb.
+Information about the post (including the original text of the post) is saved into Dynamodb.
 The post ID and many timestamps are each saved as their own row in another table, which is used as a scheduler.
 Another Lambda function checks that database every minute.
 If any timestamps in that database are now in the past, that function triggers a third Lambda, with the post ID as an argument.